treejer/mobile/src/screens/TreeSubmission/components/TreeSubmissionStepper/README.md

 > Tree submission stepper is this directory
 >
-> this component does return the correct step of tree submission
+> This component does return the correct step of tree submission